This post may contain affiliate links. Please read our disclosure for more information.

-If you’re in the Lithgow vicinity, head to Crib Room Restaurant.
-The food is amazing!
+If you’re in the Lithgow vicinity, head to Crib Room Restaurant for dinner.

-Their accommodation is also excellent and you can order a meal in the room.
-The Seafood Platter is to die for!
+Their accommodation is also good value.
+You can order a meal in the room – the Seafood Platter is to die for!

 You can choose a single-entry visit of up to three hours or a package with a massage.

-Campbell Rhododendron Gardens covers an area of 18.3 hectares.
+Campbell Rhododendron Gardens in Blackheath covers an area of 18.3 hectares.

 The town of Bilpin is known for its delicious apples and is called the “land of the mountain apple”.